MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 - attribute element selection

-  To select multiple attribute elements in the Visualizations used as filters, you can use `MstrDossier.applyFilter()` with the following input:
+  To select multiple attribute elements in the visualizations used as filters, you can use `MstrDossier.applyFilter()` with the following input:

   ```js
   try {